Charging Goal Zero Power Stations With Third-Party Panels

-Note that the positive from your panel should always go into the positive red wire on the adapter, or you have the wrong cable.
+Note that the positive from your solar panel should always go into the positive red wire on the adapter, or you have the wrong cable.
 The red piece of the Anderson Power Pole should then always go into the red Anderson part on the Yeti.